VeroMoreno/veroMoreno/README.md

 - MEAN Stack Course (With official certificate in MongoDB)
 - FullStack Bootcamp with <a href="https://www.twitch.tv/midudev" target="_blank">Midudev</a> in <a href="https://codesandbox.io/u/veroMoreno" target="_blank">Codesandbox</a>
-- Friendly Project with my beautiful woman developer <a href="https://github.com/LeylaVieira" target="_blank">@LeylaVieira</a>
-- Proyect about menu meals in React Hooks
+- Backend proyect about menu meals in React Hooks
-- Advanced Course of JS
-- Mental Models by Dan Abramov
+- Angular (+2)

 ### 🤔 If you want to know a little more about me...